PagiY/JWT-Sessions-and-Redis/README.md

 * Stateless approach.
 No database required but client-side must save the token (via cookie or localStorage - not recommended).
 * Good for server-server communications or microservices architecture.
 * Uses the concept of refresh tokens, where an expired access token is secretly refreshed and given a new token without logging out the user.
-* Refresh tokens can be stored in a database and must be encrypted
+* Refresh tokens can be stored in a database and must be encrypted (but it loses its statelessness)

 #### Sessions

 * Stateful approach.
 Authentication data should be stored in both the client and server side.
 * Sessions can easily be invalidated.
+* Sessions are generally recommended than JWT.

 ## READINGS